 This affordable dehumidifier from Lidl can also dry clothes

-Soon to hit the supermarket’s middle isle, this affordable gadget promises to be your energy bill-saving best friend
+Soon to hit the supermarket’s middle aisle, this affordable gadget promises to be your energy bill-saving best friend

 An affordable dehumidifier is set to hit Lidl stores this week – and it claims to be able to dry clothes while saving you money.